ThalesXS/42-ft_printf/README.md

 * Conversions: `%`, `c`, `s`, `p`, `i`, `d`, `u`, `x`, `X`.

-&nbsp; And for it's bonuses, we must implement the following flags and options:
+&nbsp; For the bonus we must implement the following flags and options:

 * Flags: `#`, `+` and `(space)`.
 * Options: `-`, `0`, `.`, `*` and `width`.